alanbgs/webdev/portfolio/README.md

 - Modify contact form logic in `assets/js/components/contact.js`.

 ## License
-This template is free to use and modify.
+This template is free to use and modify